Extracurricular Activities for your Child

 • Control access to activities by managing information flow

-Without disclosure, consultation is impossible.
-Without consultation, shared parental responsibilities cannot function as ordered.
+Without disclosure, consultation cannot occur.
+Without consultation, shared parental responsibilities cannot be implemented as ordered.

 Waiting Lists Do Not Decide the Issue

-Placing a child on a waiting list does not determine whether the child will participate in the activity.
+Placing a child on a waiting list does not determine whether the child will participate in an activity.

 A waiting list simply preserves availability.
-For parents who share parental responsibilities:
+Where parents share parental responsibilities:

-• The existence of a waiting list does not authorize unilateral enrollment
+• A waiting list does not authorize unilateral enrollment

 • It does not resolve disagreement

-• It does not override the parenting coordination process
+• It does not bypass the parenting coordination process where one applies

 Parents are expected to disclose the opportunity as soon as it is known and to raise the issue for discussion before further steps are taken.